TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/polyArticle/polySvgArticle1.md

 ## The Idea

 The goal is to have a Haikei polygon background change colors on mouse hover.
 When a user hovers their mouse over the SVG image, the triangles below subtly change color, with a lesser effect on the immediately surrounding triangles.
 We can implement a few different interesting effects, such as darkening the surrounding triangles, lightening them, or adding glow effects.
-There is a CodePen at the end if you just want to see the result!
+There is a Showcase at the end if you just want to see the result!
 Or just want to see any code I gloss over here.

 ## Getting our background ready